+We exploit another variant of local mixing which endows the cross-session communications\footnote{We block the cross-session interactions in TriMLP and Section \ref{cross session variant} compares the performances of these two local mixing layers.}.
+It treats the input historical sequence of length $n$ into $s=n-l+1$ sessions with length $l$.
+Accordingly, the active neurons in local mixing are reshaped as an isosceles trapezoid with the waist length of $l$.
+The cross-session connections are built upon the overlapped tokens, i.e., for adjacent sessions, there are $l-1$ over lapped tokens.
+Along with the example in Figure \ref{local mixing variant}, the input sequence of length $n=4$ is split into $s=3$ sessions $s_{\{ 0, 1, 2\}}$ of length $l=2$, and the session $s_0$, $s_1$ are connected by the overlapped 2 nd token, et cetera.
+This variant interacts tokens as

 The PyTorch-like pseudo-code of Triangular Mixer is presented in Algorithm \ref{code}.
-Since we introduce the ${\rm Softmax}(\cdot)$ to convert the weights in $\emph{\textbf{M}}_{\{\rm G, L\}}$ to the probabilities over tokens.
-Thus, the dropping operation can be easily implemented by padding these neurons with ``$-\infty$''.
-Moreover, we find that initializing the active neurons with 1 achieves better performance which enforces each token contributes equally to the target at the beginning of training process.
-Such initialization might be conducive to improve the ability of modelling the relations associated with relevant tokens.
+Since we convert the weights in $\emph{\textbf{M}}_{\{\rm G, L\}}$ to the probabilities over tokens by ${\rm Softmax}(\cdot)$, the dropping operation can be easily implemented by padding these neurons with ``$-\infty$''.
+Moreover, we find that initializing the active neurons with 1 which enforces each token contributes equally to the target during the early stage of training procedure\footnote{Section \ref{micro design} analyses the performances with different initialization.}.

-\textbf{Connections with Self-Attention Mechanism} Triangular Mixer shares some similarities with the self-attention mechanism \cite{transformer}, including the global reception field and parallel processing capability.
-Notably, our mixer departs from the self-attention mechanism with the following peculiarities: \begin{itemize} \item\textbf{Static Weights}: Triangular Mixer reserves the sequential dependency as static weights in MLP, rather than the attention map which is dynamically generated by the scale-dot product of query and key matrices. \item\textbf{Positional Sensitive}: Since MLP implicitly models the information about position, and our mixer further ensures the chronological cross-token communication. \item\textbf{Fewer Parameters and Higher Efficiency}: Triangular Mixer shrinks the parameter-scale by removing the query, key, value matrices mapping.
-Accordingly, due to the lack of calculations such as attention map, our method is less computationally intensive than the self-attention mechanism. \end{itemize}

-However, Triangular Mixer also inherits some inherent drawbacks of MLP that the inflexibility of handing sequences with different lengths for the reason that the number of neurons in our mixer is specific to the input length $n$.